 What gets us to leave our house when it’s a whopping eight degrees outside?
 Jewelry, that’s what.
-Mic Urban of Anticuado Jewelry specializes in one-of-a-kind pieces made with rare stones and also creates limited edition collections twice a year.
+Mic of Mic Urban Jewelry specializes in one-of-a-kind pieces made with rare stones and also creates limited-edition collections twice a year.
 Inspired by his unique life between Connecticut and Puerto Rico, we can tell you right here in the first paragraph that you need to check it out!

-Anticuado (meaning “antiquated” in Spanish) is a jewelry line inspired by artifacts.
-Challenging the idea of modern day “fast fashion” and factory-made jewelry, silversmith Mic Urban’s pieces are handmade with techniques utilized thousands of years ago.
+Mic’s jewelry line inspired by artifacts.
+Challenging the idea of modern-day “fast fashion” and factory-made jewelry, silversmith His pieces are handmade with techniques utilized thousands of years ago.
 His jewelry is made in 950 sterling silver or in 24k vermeil (24k gold plating over 950 silver).

 By using Old World techniques such as lost wax casting, each creation is inevitably unique.
 Pieces are meant to resemble found artifacts with a 21st-century twist.
 He also chooses a select number of custom orders per year and does several custom wedding and engagement rings.
 Wowza!